Adeolujoseph/Things-I-discovered-about-Coronary-Heart-Disease-myself-through-Data-Exploration/README.md

 Medical history, physical examination, Stress Test, Various medical images like ECHO,CCTA,MRI etc

 ## Inspiration
 After this disease was diagnosed in a close relative, I began to look closely into the challenges with its diagnoses.
 Many patients can be asymtomptic and symtoms can vary widely among individuals.
-Since lifestyle and medical history contributes greatly to the occurrence of most diseases, I got Interesed in how and what this large dataset can reveal about CHD.
+Since lifestyle and medical history contributes greatly to the occurrence of most diseases, I got Interesed in how and what this large dataset can reveal about CHD by asking several exploration questions

 ## Project Dataset
 Dataset is the BRFSS (Behavioral Risk Factor Surveillance System) 2015  dataset cleaned by ALEX TEBOUL.